Is Creatine Safe?

 Creatine supplementation

 Creatine monohydrate supplements are made in a lab and are entirely synthetic (rather than being extracted from food).
-This is a good thing because it makes creatine monohydrate vegan, and vegans are the most in need of creatine as they will not get it from a diet.
+It is a good thing because it makes creatine monohydrate vegan, and vegans are the most in need of creatine as they will not get it from a diet.

 Benefits of Creatine